Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Click Save to store the neighbor settings.

-8. Navigate to PROTECT > Rules and policies > Firewall rules and make sure to create relevant firewall rules with action Allow, so that the traffic can traverse successfully via the Sophos firewall
+8. Navigate to PROTECT > Rules and policies > Firewall rules and make sure to create relevant firewall rules with action Allow so that the traffic can traverse successfully via the Sophos firewall

-10. Set up a remote shell session of SSH with the Sophos Firewall via the elastic public IP and sign in using the admin username and its password.
+10. Set up a remote shell session of SSH with the Sophos Firewall via the elastic public IP and sign in using the admin username and password.

 11. Select option 4.
 Device console.